 I also convene the Nottingham Advantage Award module Climate Action in Malaysia which is open to all undergraduates at UNM.
 This module involves students in social learning and exposure to Bite-Size Climate Action - fun, flexible, and immersive online content designed to inspire Malaysian youth to act for the climate, which I developed with colleagues at Universiti Malaya.
 Some background on the importance of this project is explained in an interview with BFM.

-I am interested in various aspects of atmospheric and climate science, often in the context of tropical Asia.
+I am interested in various aspects of atmospheric and climate science, often in the context of tropical Asia and Malaysia.
 My research mainly involves analysis of a combination of modelled and observational datasets.
-Current priorities include:
+Priorities include:

 Interdisciplinary research on air pollution.
-Recent examples explored public views and responses to "haze" episodes and urban air pollution.
-A recent grant from the Toyota Foundation has supported collaboration and new data collection related to the "haze" - early results from this project are reported in a policy brief regarding government communications over haze, and in three blog posts focussed on Indonesia, Malaysia and Singapore.
+Past collaborative studies have explored public views and responses to "haze" episodes and urban air pollution.
+A recent grant from the Toyota Foundation has supported collaboration and new data collection related to the haze - early results from this project are reported in a policy brief regarding government communications over haze, and in three blog posts focussed on Indonesia, Malaysia and Singapore.

-Past research considered emissions of biogenic trace gases from the oceans in Southeast Asia and their subsequent transport towards the stratosphere where they can influence ozone layer chemistry.
+Past research conducted during my PhD considered emissions of biogenic trace gases from the oceans in Southeast Asia and their subsequent transport towards the stratosphere where they can influence ozone layer chemistry.

 Links to my Google Scholar, Publons and ORCID pages.